awsdocs/amazon-rds-user-guide/doc_source/mysql-kerberos.md

 +  To delete a DB instance with this feature enabled, first disable the feature\.
 To do this, use the `modify-db-instance` CLI command for the DB instance and specify `none` for the `--domain` parameter\.

    If you use the CLI or RDS API to delete a DB instance with this feature enabled, expect a delay\.
-+  A Managed Active Directory that is cross\-account isn't supported\.